 Children’s and Family Law has been an area of intense interest for South Carolina Law for many years, beginning with the founding of the Children’s Law Center in 1995.
 The School of Law also offers a Children’s Law Concentration, which will give you a strong background in many areas of child welfare, and ensure that you are prepared to fight for this vulnerable population, whether that means advocating for children directly, or working at a higher level to change policy.
 With four clinical opportunities and a children’s law externship, plus student organizations and Pro Bono Program activities that relate directly to child advocacy, there are numerous ways to immerse yourself in this challenging but rewarding field of law.

 What makes South Carolina the perfect place for environmental law?
 Two dual degree programs that focus on different aspects of environmental protection, a sustainable development clinic that will teach you how to strike a balance between establishing new communities and preserving the natural environment, and professors who are at nationally-renowned experts in areas of climate change, coastal law, energy law and land use.
-In the summer, students can enroll in the Coastal Law Field Lab, where they can visit sites that have been at the center of important court cases, and hear from attorneys and advocates from both sides.

 Health Law is on the rise in the legal industry, and South Carolina Law is helping to meet the demand of lawyers needed in this specialized area.
 We offer a well-rounded curriculum that will help you understand the complexities and nuances of this field through a variety of opportunities.
 Courses include topics such as “Bioethics," Food and Drug Law," and “Public Health Law," as well as the "Carolina Health Advocacy Medicolegal Partnership Clinic,” where you will work collaboratively with doctors and social workers to help low income families get the care they need.
 You will also have a chance to apply your skills by volunteering at the Free Medical Clinic through the Pro Bono Program.